Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Cysts Treatment?

 - Adjusting the right quantity of salt according to your medical conditions

 - Trying to avoid pickled, spicy, and polluted food

 In the case of confirmed cysts, in order to prevent further problems, one should avoid doing extreme physical activities or any abdominal exercises to avoid rupture.

 After treatment, regrowth of the cysts may occur.
 As a result, your doctor may use sclerosing agents or cauterization in order to prevent that from happening.

 Do you suspect you might have kidney cysts?
-You can always learn more about kidney problems and how to treat them by getting in touch with our highly-skilled specialists at Marina Del Rey Hospital.
+You can always learn more about kidney problems and how to treat them by getting in touch with our highly-skilled specialists at Cedars-Sinai Marina del Rey Hospital.